Leslie-N-Cook/5143-OS/P01/README.md

 - First, ensure all modules are installed for the shell commands by running

-  `pip3 install -r requirements.txt`

-  `pip install -r requirements.txt`
+  `pip3 install -r requirements.txt` or `pip install -r requirements.txt`

 - Next, execute the shell by running

-  `python3 shell.py`

-  `python shell.py`
+  `python3 shell.py` or `python shell.py`

 - To exit the shell, type

   `exit` or `ctrl-c`

+- For more information about a specificcommand use the help flag

+  `command --help`

 - To run a command from the shell, type one of the commands from the list below including any flags and parameters needed

   `command -flags parameters`

-- For more information about a command, type

-  `command --help`

 ## Table of Commands